 EKU's Public Relations program was certified by PRSA in 1990 and is the second longest-term certified program in the world.
 It was most recently recertified in 2012 and is one of only 39 such programs worldwide.

 Graduates of the Communication Studies (CMS) program pursue careers in labor relations, human resources, tourism, banking, corporate relations, sales, and many other professional contexts.
 Communication Studies students learn how to successfully demonstrate and promote effective human communication, including relationship building and maintenance, resolving conflict, persuading and negotiating, professional speaking, communication training and development, and leadership skills.
 CMS students must exhibit cognitive and behavioral learning by demonstrating (a) sufficient knowledge about various human communication processes and (b) satisfactory skills related to communication competency.

-The department also offers minors in Broadcasting and Electronic Media, Communication Studies, Multimedia News, Public Relations and Visual Media.
+The department also offers minors in Broadcasting and Electronic Media, Communication Studies, Multimedia Journalism, Public Relations and Visual Media.

 Media Production Opportunities

 Student-run media is supervised by the department, including EKU's student newspaper, The Eastern Progress.
 Numerous video productions and films are also produced within the department.
 Majors and non-majors can receive academic credit for work on some productions.
 See Student Media for more information.